alifiroozi80/CKA/CKA/README.md

 <div id="Checking-API-Access-RBAC">

-* Kubectl provides a `auth can-i` subcommand
+* Kubectl provides an `auth can-i` subcommand
-* To quickly check if current user can perform a given action
+* To quickly check if the current user can perform a given action

 ```shell
 kubectl auth can-i create deployments --namespace dev
 ```

-* Admins can also check permissions of other users
+* Admins can also check the permissions of other users

 </div> <!-- Checking API Access -->